 Instructor, Oak Institute

-Assistant Professor of Environmental Studies Gail Carlson oversees and serves as co-instructor of the Oak GS111 Human Rights in Global Perspective course.
-In collaboration with the Oak Fellow, Gail leads a seminar that focuses on the year’s theme and highlights the fellow’s personal on-the-ground experiences.
-In addition, she facilitates the design and implementation of civic engagement projects to further the work of the Oak Fellow and raise public awareness about the year’s human rights issue.
+Research Associate and JanPlan Instructor Chris Myers Asch serves as co-instructor of the Oak GS111 Human Rights in Global Perspective course.
+In collaboration with the Oak Fellow, Chris leads a seminar that focuses on the year’s theme and highlights the fellow’s personal on-the-ground experiences.
+In addition, he facilitates the design and implementation of civic engagement projects to further the work of the Oak Fellow and raise public awareness about the year’s human rights issue.